NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

     the same time.
 Once a multireplica ``n3fit`` is implemented we can hyperoptimize without having to rely in the one-replica proxy without a loss of performance.

-From the fitting point of view, the implementation of the `k-folding` is done by setting to 0 all experimental data points and masking to 0 the respective predictions from the Neural Network.
+From the fitting point of view, the implementation of the `k-folding` is done by setting all experimental data points to 0 and by masking the respective predictions from the Neural Network to 0.
-In the code this means that during the data reading phase ``n3fit`` also creates one mask per kfold per experiment to apply to the experimental data before compiling the Neural Network.
+In the code this means that during the data-reading phase ``n3fit`` also creates one mask per kfold per experiment to apply to the experimental data before compiling the Neural Network.
-Note that this is not a boolean mask dropping the points but rather just sets the data to 0.
+Note that this is not a boolean mask that drops the points but rather it just sets the data to 0.
-The reason for doing it in this way is to minimize the number of things that change when doing a hyperparameter scan with respect to a scan.
+The reason for doing it in this way is to minimize the number of things that change when doing a hyperparameter scan with respect to a fit.

 Interpretation